lche511/cve/AnythingLLM_Agent_Recursive_Retry_DoS_Report/README.md

 POST /api/v1/workspace/:slug/chat
 ```

-When a workspace uses an OpenAI-compatible provider with native tool calling enabled, the agent chat path parses model-supplied `tool_calls[].function.arguments`.
+When a workspace uses an OpenAI-compatible provider with native tool calling enabled, the agent chat path parses model-supplied tool_calls[].function.arguments.
 If the arguments cannot be parsed as JSON, AnythingLLM appends an error message containing the raw arguments to the message history and recursively calls the provider again.

-There is no effective retry limit, recursion depth limit, raw argument size limit, or accumulated message size limit on this path.
-A malicious or compromised OpenAI-compatible model endpoint can repeatedly return malformed tool-call arguments, causing the server to issue continuous recursive chat-completion requests and accumulate oversized messages.
+A malicious prompt, prompt-injected external content, or compromised OpenAI-compatible model endpoint can repeatedly trigger malformed tool-call arguments.
+Because this path has no effective retry limit, recursion depth limit, raw argument size limit, or accumulated message size limit, the server can be forced into continuous recursive chat-completion requests while the message history grows with attacker-influenced content.
 During reproduction, concurrent agent chat requests timed out and the chat interface became unavailable.

 ## code analysis